 WRHA recognises the importance of establishing a risk management framework, and a formal risk map has been developed as part of this process.
-A summary of this is attached to the plan at Appendix 3.
+A summary of this is attached to the plan at Appendix .

-As part of the adopted framework, there is regular reporting of emerging risks to the business in order for the Board to take ownership of the process, and there is a periodic review of the Association's risk appetite.
-With regard to this latter aspect, a recent exercise undertaken by the Board has indicated that there is a willingness to increase risk exposure in a number of areas and move to a more open position.
+As part of the adopted framework, there is regular reporting of emerging risks to the business in order for the Board to take ownership of the process, and there are periodic reviews of primary risks and the Association's risk appetite.
+With regard to this latter aspect, the Board has indicated that there is a willingness to increase risk exposure in a number of areas and move to a more open position.
 This is particularly the case with regard to financial and reputational considerations.

-Alongside this, the Board feel that a more balanced approach to customer satisfaction and service delivery would be beneficial, and that KPI considerations, while being important, should not be the main driver for decision making.
+Alongside this, the Board will take a more balanced approach to customer satisfaction and service delivery, and KPI considerations, while being important, will not be the main driver for decision making.
 The Board is also accepting that the Association should be more open to challenge with regard to its activities, particularly where there are tangible business benefits can result.
 In essence, the Board takes the view that its risk appetite should increase in a range of areas in order to capitalise on future opportunities.
 Clearly, no risks will be taken where the Association's financial viability is threatened.